- Brown can is for recycling only, no garbage, yard waste or hazardous wastes

 - Mixed paper – Including junk mail, magazines, catalogs, paperback and phone books

-- Office paper – Including white & colored, envelopes with or without windows
+- Office paper – Including white & colored, envelopes with or without windows (shredded paper should go in your green compost cart)

 - Paperboard – Such as cereal boxes (remove liners) & shoe boxes